Skilled Nursing Costs in 2025

 How to pay for custodial care

-Fortunately, most older adults don’t rely solely on personal funds to cover the cost of skilled nursing care.
+Fortunately, most older adults don’t rely solely on personal funds to pay for skilled nursing care.
 Care provided in a skilled nursing facility is medically necessary, so you have more options for payment than you do with an assisted living facility or adult day care.

 FYI:

 FYI: Strapped for cash?
 Check out our tips for paying for senior living with no money.
-You might be surprised to learn what options you have to secure the care you need as you age.
+You might be surprised to learn about the options available to secure the care you need as you age.

 Does Medicare Cover Skilled Nursing Costs?